-shall have no individual or separate interests in the property or assets of the Cooperative; however, in case of dissolution of the property belonging to the Cooperative, any assets of the Cooperative remaining after all debts and liabilities of the Cooperative upon a default in duty by the Secretary, by the persons calling the are paid, and remaining after all capital credits furnished through patronage shall have been paid without priority on a pro rata basis as provided for in Article VIII of these bylaws, shall be distributed among the members and former members, to the extent practicable, in proportion which the aggregate patronage of each bears to the total patronage of all current and former members.
+Except as modified by Article VIII of these bylaws, members shall have no individual or separate interests in the property or assets of the Cooperative; however, in case of dissolution of the property belonging to the Cooperative, any assets of the Cooperative remaining after all debts and liabilities of the Cooperative are paid, and remaining after all capital credits furnished through patronage shall have been paid without priority on a pro rata basis as provided for in Article VIII of these bylaws, shall be distributed among the members and former members, to the extent practicable, in proportion which the aggregate patronage of each bears to the total patronage of all current and former members.
 Provided further that the actual and necessary cost incurred by the Cooperative in complying with the provisions of said Article VIII of these bylaws, may be treated as debts and liabilities of the Cooperative, and shall be subtracted before any distribution is made.